 Celebrations of Day of the Province, Karaman, June 21st

-The museum is located at the city center on the former Hastahane Caddesi now named as the Turgut Ozal Caddesi and behind the Hatuniye Medresse which is one of the best examples of the architecture of the Karamanogullari Principality Era.
+The museum is located at the city center on the former Hastahane Street now named as the Turgut Ozal Street and behind the Hatuniye Medresse which is one of the best examples of the architecture of the Karamanogullari Principality Era.

 In Karaman and its environs traces of a large number of civilizations both from the pre-historic and historic periods are evident.
 Today both Karaman and the nearby region display a large number of mounds and historical sites.
 However as museum activity had a late start in Karaman, many of the portable works discovered at these sites were removed to other museums.

 Motivated by the notion that this rich archaeological and ethnographic heritage should be protected at its place of origin, the first museum was established in 1961 at the Tourism Association and Library with the support of some local administrators and prominent members of the Karaman community.
 In 1963 it was moved to a building in the market area, in 1966 to Imaret (alms house) of Ibrahim Bey, in 1968 to a rented house and was finally opened to public in its present building in 1971.

 The museum is a two storey building.
 At the lower floor there is a second exhibition hall, storage areas, a photography laboratory, workshop and the library.